 Open Enterprise Apache Hadoop: The Ecosystem of Projects

-There are numerous Apache Software Foundation projects that comprise the services required by an enterprise to deploy, integrate and work with Hadoop.
-Each of them has been developed to deliver an explicit function and each has its own community of developers and individual release cycles.
+Numerous Apache Software Foundation projects make up the services required by an enterprise to deploy, integrate and work with Hadoop.
+Each project has been developed to deliver an explicit function and each has its own community of developers and individual release cycles.